 Learn why calibration is needed and how often it is required.

-When designing a fuel gauge, engineers often make the mistake of assuming that the battery will always stay young.
-As with people, batteries age and changing characteristics must be tracked to maintain accuracy.
-Such a lack of oversight creates a false sense of security in believing that the displayed readings are correct as if carved in stone.
+When designing a fuel gauge, engineers commonly make the mistake of assuming that a battery will always stay young.
+As with people, batteries age and the changing characteristics must be taken into account to maintain accuracy.

-For the casual user of a mobile phone or laptop, a fuel gauge error is only a mild irritant, but the problem escalates with medical and military devices, as well as drones and the electric drivetrain that depend on precise range predictions.
+There is often a false sense of security in believing that the displayed battery readings are correct.
 Fuel gauge displays can be made fancy and believable but the truth is only as good as the information provided.
+For the casual user of a mobile phone or laptop, a fuel gauge error is only a mild irritant, but the problem escalates with medical and military devices, as well as drones and electric drivetrains that depend on precise range predictions.

-The chemical battery that represents the actual energy storage is always the master while the digital battery provides peripheral support relying on the information obtained from charge and discharge cycles.
+The chemical battery representing the actual energy storage remains the master while the digital battery provides peripheral support relying on the information obtained from charge and discharge cycles.
 But like all fine machines, precise settings begin to shift and they need adjustment.
-The same happens with a SMBus battery that needs periodic calibration.
-The instruction of an Apple iPad reads: “For proper reporting of SoC, be sure to go through at least one full charge/discharge cycle per month.”
+The same happens with an SMBus battery that also needs periodic calibration.
+The instructions of an Apple iPad reads: “For proper reporting of SoC, be sure to go through at least one full charge/discharge cycle per month.”

 Figure 1 demonstrates a digital battery that is drifting away from the chemical battery; calibration corrects the tracking error.
-The accumulating error is application related and the values on the chart are accentuated.
+The accumulating error is application related and the drift on the chart is accentuated for effect.